List of Hot Adult Contemporary number ones of 1995

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1995, 11 songs topped the chart, then published under the title Hot Adult Contemporary, based on weekly airplay data from radio stations compiled by Nielsen Broadcast Data Systems.
+In 1995, Billboard magazine published a chart ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
+The chart, which in 1995 was published under the title Hot Adult Contemporary, has undergone various name changes during its history but has been published as Adult Contemporary since 1996.
+In 1995, 11 songs topped the chart, based on weekly airplay data from radio stations compiled by Nielsen Broadcast Data Systems.

 On the first chart of the year, "I'm the Only One" by Melissa Etheridge moved up to number one, displacing the final number one of 1994, "I'll Make Love to You" by Boyz II Men.
 The two songs alternated at number one once again before the Eagles took the top spot with "Love Will Keep Us Alive" in the issue of Billboard dated January 28.
 The band had recently reunited more than a decade after breaking up, and "Love Will Keep Us Alive" was the group's second AC chart-topper, twenty years almost to the day after "Best of My Love" had reached number one.
 The Eagles were replaced at number one by Madonna with "Take a Bow", the fifth and final Adult Contemporary chart-topper for the singer dubbed the "Queen of Pop" but the longest-running, spending nine weeks atop the chart.